 We will update and add to these questions on this web page.
-Please contact Andrew or Janet (see contact bar) with comments or additional questions.
+The information below was last updated July 2021.
+Please contact Andrew Packman or Janet Kerr (see contacts at the bottom of the page) with comments or additional questions.

 For the end user, fuel duty is a tax borne, and for some sectors, e.g. retailers moving goods using the road network, can be sizeable.
 The fuel is purchased with duty included in the price and is a cost to the business.
 Since the tax is not separately identified on the invoice, it must be estimated from the quantity of fuel purchased and the duty price per litre.
 For the producer, this is a tax collected as it leaves the refinery.

 In some instances, goods may be purchased for resale with ‘duty paid’.
 For example, retailers may purchase alcohol for resale with the duty included in the price.
 This duty should not be included in the retailer’s Total Tax Contribution, instead it will be a tax collected for the producer and a tax borne for the end consumer.
 Where alcohol duty is refunded to the producer/importer and paid by the retailer, we treat the excise duty as a tax collected by the retailer.

 Air passenger duty is often a difficult tax to quantify.
 Amounts classified as taxes on an airline ticket may include airport charges (not paid to government) and it may be necessary to extract the company flight records and apply the relevant rate of air passenger duty to each flight depending on the destination and class of travel.
 For the airline, this is a tax collected and for the consumer, a tax borne.